Dionne Warwick in Valley of the Dolls

 Dionne Warwick in Valley of the Dolls is the title of Dionne Warwick's ninth album for the Scepter label.
-It was recorded during the summer and fall of 1967 and was released early the next year on March 23, 1968.
+It was recorded during the summer and fall of 1967 and was released early the next year in March 1968.
 It was recorded at A&R and Bell Sound Studios in New York City and was produced by Burt Bacharach and Hal David.